Chʼortiʼ language: Classification

-There are some debates among the scholars how the Chʼolan language should be classified.
-John Robertson considered the direct ancestor of colonial Chʼoltiʼ is the language of the Mayan script (also known as Mayan Glyphs).
-The language of the Mayan Glyphs is realized as 'Classic Chʼoltiʼan' by John Robertson, David Stuart, and Stephen Houston.
-And then the language of the Mayan script in turn becomes the ancestor of Chʼortiʼ.
-The relationship shows as the chart below.
+There are some debates among scholars about how Chʼolan should be classified.
+John Robertson considered the direct ancestor of colonial Chʼoltiʼ to be the language of the Mayan script (also known as Mayan Glyphs).
+The language of the Mayan Glyphs is described as 'Classic Chʼoltiʼan' by John Robertson, David Stuart, and Stephen Houston.
+The language of the Mayan script is thus the ancestor of Chʼortiʼ.
+The relationship is shown in the chart below.

-Language Endangerment
+Endangerment

 The Chʼortiʼ people are descendants of the people who lived in and around Copán, one of the cultural capitals of the ancient Maya area.
 This covers parts of modern-day Honduras and Guatemala.
 Chʼorti is considered an endangered language as well as an endangered culture.

-Geographic location of Chʼortiʼ speakers
+Geographic location

 This region is the only region in the world that Chʼorti speakers can be found.
 Although the area is completely shaded in, the majority of speakers reside in Guatemala, while the rest are sparsely distributed throughout the rest of the area.